“If you stick a pencil directly through the Earth at the point of rotation, these two points are the north and south

 Other than Greenland, Antarctica contains most of the world’s freshwater ice in the form of glaciers.
 This makes freshwater locked in Antarctica glaciers one of the largest sources in the world.

 Penguins only reside in Antarctica.
 Meanwhile, various forms of whales, seals, and seabirds call the South Pole their home.

 Why does ozone depletion occur in the geographic poles?

 Ozone depletion is most prominent in Antarctica.
 It exists in the Arctic but it’s less visible.
 This phenomenon occurs at the geographic poles because the polar vortex isolates the Antarctica air in winter.

 The main problem with chlorofluorocarbons (CFCs) is that they escape into the atmosphere.
 Then, UV light breaks up CFC into chlorine.
 Chlorine is the catalyst that converts ozone into O2 removing ozone from the atmosphere.

 It occurs at the South Pole because the extremely cold weather allows ice clouds to form.
 Chlorine molecules bind within the ice clouds.
 When conditions warm, they finally break down ozone to O2.
-This forms the hole in the ozone layer.
+This forms a hole in the ozone layer.